ColombiaOfficial Name: Republic of Colombia

-Customs Regulations: Travelers generally must not enter or exit Colombia while carrying cash or other financial instruments worth more than 10,000 U.S. dollars.
+Customs Regulations: Travelers generally must not enter or exit Colombia while carrying cash or other financial instruments worth more than 10,000 USD.
 If you do, you must declare it and be able to prove the legal source of the financial instruments.
-Colombian authorities may confiscate any amount over $10,000, and may initiate a criminal investigation into the source of the money and the traveler’s reasons for carrying it.
+Colombian authorities may confiscate any amount over $=10,000 USD, and may initiate a criminal investigation into the source of the money and the traveler’s reasons for carrying it.
 Recovery of the confiscated amount generally requires a lengthy, expensive legal process and may not always be possible.
-For more information in Spanish, click here.
+For more information, click here.
 If you need to send large sums of money to or from Colombia, contact the nearest Colombian consulate, or speak with Colombian customs officials and seek advice from an attorney or financial professional.

 Colombian law prohibits tourists and business travelers from bringing firearms into Colombia.
 Illegal importation or possession of firearms may result in incarceration.
 Colombian law also restricts the importation of plants and animals (or products made from either).